urosj/reflexive-organism-model/investigations/2025-11-Coherence.md

 ## Background

 What meaning do the seeds and eigenmodes have for organisms in terms of information processing?
 What changes in terms of presentation of "programs", and especially about activity selection?
 The effects of reserves, accumulation and flow.
 These were the questions that I was exploring when an issue arose which made me think about structural changes.
-When is existing structure good enough and when do you know if you've hit a plateau, saturation?
+When is existing structure good enough, and when do you know if you've hit a plateau, saturation?
 When is good to act and spend reserves to introduce new structure, and when it is better to keep the existing structure but instead change the method, or move with a slower pace of growth?
-I started formulating the solution through usual risk assessment, when I realized that the two topics are actually very much a mirror of one another and that I should approach "risks" from the perspective of seeds and eigenmodes; unless one thinks in terms of attractors, everything is "an average sum of everything else", we're operating in a state of undifferentiated flux, a blur of average activity with no stable patterns.
+I started formulating the solution through usual risk assessment, when I realized that the two topics are actually very much a mirror of one another and that I should approach "risks" from the perspective of seeds and eigenmodes.
+Unless one thinks in terms of attractors, everything is "an average sum of everything else", we're operating in a state of undifferentiated flux, a blur of average activity with no stable patterns.

 ## Information processing

 Let's start with examining the role of seeds from the perspective of information processing.

 A **seed** is a *minimally sufficient template* that encodes a high-probability pattern the system can reliably instantiate across iterations.
 In information-theoretic terms, seeds represent **lossy compression of experience into generative kernels**.
 They distill past coherence into compact forms that reduce future computational load.
 For an organism or program, creating seeds means shifting from *relearning* to *recalling*.
 Instead of recalculating behavior from first principles every cycle, it reuses proven configurations.
 This is analogous to subroutine formation in programming: once a useful function (e.g., edge detection, foraging logic) emerges and proves robust across cycles, the system "packages" it into a callable module.
 The seed becomes that module, a self-contained unit of action-perception coherence.
-Without such compression every decision requires full recomputation, memory remains flat, there are no hierarchy of abstraction forms and there’s no bias toward efficiency, no “preferred paths” through possibility space.
+Without such compression every decision requires full recomputation, memory remains flat, there are no hierarchies of abstraction forms and there’s no bias toward efficiency, no “preferred paths” through possibility space.

 The seeds thus encode the organism's bias toward reusing familiar patterns.
 This bias is not a limitation.
 It's a computational necessity.
 It enables *bounded rationality*, where agents navigate complexity by leveraging high-utility priors.